iFooledMe/Space-Invaders-Mark-Zero--Code-Institute-project-2/README.md

 ### OTHER FEATURES (Implemented)

 -   Fire weapon - The player can fire projectiles.
 If a projectile hit an enemy it will be destroyed (Adds to total score).
 Add to collision detection.
-(DONE!)
 -   Pause / Restart - A function that pause and restart the game.
-(DONE!)
 -   Sound - Add some music and sound effects.
-(DONE!)
 -   Dynamically resize canvas - Function to resize the canvas dependent on users current screen resolution.
-(DONE!
-Easy fix so implemented it)

 ### OTHER NON IMPLEMENTED FEATURES (Did not make this release but possibly future ones)

--   Store game score to high scores list - A Json file where all scores are stored (one local for personal use and one external for global use) (NOT DONE!)
+-   Store game score to high scores list - A Json file where all scores are stored (one local for personal use and one external for global use)
--   Enemy Fire - Enemies being able to shoot at the player (NOT DONE!)
+-   Enemy Fire - Enemies being able to shoot at the player.
 -   Boss Fights - Boss fights at the end of each level.
-(NOT DONE!)
 -   Moving Background - Background image (one large or several smaller) that moves from the right to left to increase the sense of movement.
-(NOT DONE!)
--   Animate game objects - Like rotation of enemy objects, explosions, player ship animation with movement etc. (NOT DONE!)
+-   Animate game objects - Like rotation of enemy objects, explosions, player ship animation with movement etc.
--   Auto Pause - Automatically pause the game if the screen gets too small (NOT DONE!)
+-   Auto Pause - Automatically pause the game if the screen gets too small.
--   Expanding the game Mechanics - Expanding on the game mechanics by adding health ponts, Weapon upgrades, Shields, items using power with cooldown to restore before use again etc. (NOT DONE!)
+-   Expanding the game Mechanics - Expanding on the game mechanics by adding health ponts, Weapon upgrades, Shields, items using power with cooldown to restore before use again etc.
 -   Adding a story - story with some sort of game main objective, broken down in Level sub-missions/objectives.
 (NOT DONE!)
 -   Dynamically scale game content - Function to scale the game objects in the canvas dependent on users current screen resolution (so everything becomes smaller on smaller screens to make it playable).
 -   Add mouse controls - Players can control the game and move the ship up and down with mouse movements, fire with left mouse click and adjust ”speed” (horizontal movement) with the mousewheel.
-(NOT DONE!)
 -   Touch screen controls - Features to play the game on touch-screens.
-(NOT DONE!)
 -   Scale to mobile devices - Scale the canvas to be playable on smaller mobile devices.
--   Pause Strategic View - Players are able to pause the game and chain certain automated events like targeting one or more enemies, shooting a missile for instance etc. (NOT DONE!)
+-   Pause Strategic View - Players are able to pause the game and chain certain automated events like targeting one or more enemies, shooting a missile for instance etc.
 -   Settings - Players can enter a settings section and change various gameplay settings.
-(NOT DONE!)

 ## STRUCTURE

 ### ONE PAGE